rodrigodip/Rodrigodip/README.md

 - 👋 Hi, I’m @Rodrigodip and I´m from Brazil.
-I iniciate my studies on programing just 2 months ago.
+I iniciate my studies not long ago.
 - 👀 I’m interested in learn, learn and learn!
 At this point I just can learn.
-- 🌱 I’m currently learning OOP with Java, hopping to get the basis to learn Phyton.
+- 🌱 I’m currently enrolled to Harvardx CS50 and I´m very excited to go through it.
 - 💞️ I’m looking to collaborate on basic level learning projects.
 I´m very interested in practice.

 <!---